List Of Traffic Rules Violations And Fines In India 2024

 Did you know?

-The fines as provided in the Motor Vehicle Act shall be increased by 10 percent in value of existing fines, on an annual basis on 1st day of April of each year from the date of commencement of this act.
+The fines as provided in the Motor Vehicle Act shall be increased by 10 percent in value of existing fines, on an annual basis on 1st day of April of every year from the starting date of this act.

 Traffic Offences Related To Pollution